Plan one loan cancellation criteria.

 Implications for Co-Signers

 If a deceased borrower had a co-signer on their student loan, the co-signer may not be automatically released from the financial obligation.
-They might need to provide additional documentation or follow certain procedures to seek loan discharge.
+They might need to provide additional documentation or follow specific procedures to seek loan discharge.

 Timeframe for Discharge